Maureen Jones: Life and career

+She played recitals, for example at the Vienna Konzerthaus in 1957, where she performed Beethoven's Piano Sonata No. 6, the First Piano Sonata by Brahms, and works by Debussy, Schubert and Mendelssohn.
+Jones began collaborating on four-hand piano repertoire with Dario De Rosa, the pianist of the Trio di Trieste, whom she married; she moved to Trieste with him and the couple had a daughter.
+She later married the cellist of the trio, Amadeo Baldovino.

-She performed with the London Symphony Orchestra, the Royal Philharmonic Orchestra, the Tonhalle Orchester Zürich, and the Berlin Philharmonic, for the Edinburgh International Festival, the BBC and the RAI; and for the Academy of St. Cecilia and at La Fenice in Venice.
+Jones performed with the London Symphony Orchestra, the Royal Philharmonic Orchestra, the Tonhalle Orchester Zürich, and the Berlin Philharmonic, for the Edinburgh International Festival, the BBC and the RAI; and for the Academy of St. Cecilia and at La Fenice in Venice.
+She performed the Italian premiere of Britten's Piano Concerto with the RAI Orchestra of Turin, conducted by Mario Rossi, which she later recalled as one of her favourite concerts.
+She also performed Tippett's Piano Concerto at the 1973 BBC Proms with the Royal Philharmonic Orchestra conducted by Norman Del Mar.
 In 1979 she co-founded Quintetto Fauré with violinist Pina Carmirelli.
+She returned to Australia regularly, to perform and to teach.

-She lived in Rome for ten years until moving to Florence to teach at the Fiesole School of Music, living with Baldovino until his death in 1998.
-She stayed in Florence for eighteen years before moving to Lugano in Switzerland.
-In 2017, she performed a concert in Trieste for her 90th birthday with pianist Massimiliano Baggio; they played Brahms's two-piano arrangement of his Piano Quartet No. 2 in A, Op.
-26. She was made a Knight of the Order of Merit of the Italian Republic.
+Jones lived in Rome for ten years until moving to Florence to teach at the Fiesole School of Music, living with Baldovino until his death in 1998.
+After 18 years in Florence, she moved to Lugano, Switzerland.
+In 2017, she performed a concert in Trieste for her 90th birthday with pianist Massimiliano Baggio, a long-time collaborator and former student; they played Brahms's two-piano arrangement of his Piano Quartet No. 2 in A, Op.
+26, a work new to Jones's repertoire, along with pieces by Franz Schubert and Antonín Dvořák.
+They played a similar concert in November that year at the Fiesole School of Music where she had previously taught.
+She was made a Knight of the Order of Merit of the Italian Republic.

+Jones died in Lugano in September 2026, at the age of 99.